 The Tyrolean Sustainable Tourism Observatory (TYSTO) systematically monitors and supports the sustainable development of tourism in Tyrol.
-As a member of the International Network of Sustainable Tourism Observatories (INSTO), TYSTO connects Tyrol to a global platform for knowledge exchange, enabling alignment with international sustainability standards and best practices.
+As a member of the International Network of Sustainable Tourism Observatories (INSTO) from UN Tourism, TYSTO connects Tyrol to a global platform for knowledge exchange, enabling alignment with international sustainability standards and best practices.

 TYSTO collects and analyses data across the INSTO-defined key issue areas, as well as additional areas relevant to sustainable tourism development in Tyrol.
 Working closely with regional stakeholders, including the Province of Tyrol, Tirol Werbung, the Federation of Tyrolean Tourism Associations, the Tyrolean Economic Chamber, and other partners, TYSTO provides an evidence-based foundation for responsible tourism planning and decision-making tailored to Tyrol’s alpine context.

-By providing transparent and accessible data, TYSTO empowers decision-makers to optimize resource use, strengthen climate action, preserve biodiversity, and enhance the quality of life for both residents and visitors.
-At the same time, it contributes Tyrol’s experience and insights to the global INSTO network, supporting the advancement of sustainable tourism worldwide.
+By providing transparent and accessible data, TYSTO empowers decision-makers to optimize resource use, strengthen climate action, preserve biodiversity, improve accessibility, enhance local satisfaction, and raise the quality of life for both residents and visitors.
+At the same time, it contributes Tyrol’s experience and insights to the global INSTO network, supporting the advancement of sustainable tourism development worldwide.

 About INSTO